IGiotto12/cse15l-lab-reports/lab1.md

 ## cd
-1. **cd** without any arguments will change the current working directory to /home
+1. **cd without any arguments** changes the current working directory to /home
 ```
 cd
 ```